 Analysis Software

 All analyses were conducted using R version 4.0.2 [20].
 The R packages mgcv [21, 22] and refund [17] were used to implement functional data models.
 Estimation of the FoSR regression model follows the general algorithm presented by [23].
-Code for reproducing our analysis is publicly available on GitHub.
+Code and data for reproducing our analysis is publicly available on GitHub.

 RESULTS: